casper-network/docs/source/docs/casper/dapp-dev-guide/session-code.md

 # Understanding Session Code

-[Introduction placeholder]
+This section explains the concept of session code, why we need it and how can you write it.

 ## What is Session code?
-Session code is the simplest piece of code you can execute on the Casper network.
-It has only on entry point, which is the `call` function and it runs within the context of the account executing the session code.
+Session code is the simplest piece of logic you can execute on the Casper network.
+It requires only one entry point, which is the `call` function and it runs within the context of the account executing the session code.
 The context of the account means that the session code will run with the permissions of the account, this means like having access to the main purse (the session code could transfer tokens out of the accounts main purse).
+Session code can be written in any programming language that compiles to Wasm.

 **Note**: Before you sign and execute the session code, ensure that you know what exactly the session code is doing.
 Because if you don't know what it is exactly meant for, then it could be doing something malicious.

 ## Project Structure
+For this guide we are doing this process of creating the project structure manually, however,

 ## Writing Session Code
 The following steps illustrate the process of writing session code and the important components to include within your session code:

-1. Create a new folder that will contain the session code and would also include another folder for tests which will help us test the functionality of our session code.
+1. Create a new top level directory that will contain the session code and would also include another folder for tests which will help us test the functionality of our session code.

 2. Inside the new folder run the following command to create a new binary package called contract: